sharu1997m/MLProjects/README.md

-# Car Price Prediction - Bhuvana Chandra
+# Car Price Prediction - Sharath D M

 ### Introduction About the Data :